 REGISTERING TO BID IN THE TRADITIONAL AUCTION

 Each client wishing to bid at auction is required to register at the latest two hours before the sale.
-Clients may register the morning of the sale, beginning at 9:00 a.m., at the auction venue.
-Clients will be able to pick up their bidding paddles on the day of the sale, prior to the auction, at the entrance of the saleroom.
+Client may register the day of the sale, starting one hour before the auction venue.
+Clients will be able to pick up their bidding paddles on the day of the sale, prior to the auction, just outside the saleroom.

 BIDDING IN THE SALEROOM

 Lots offered for sale are auctioned in numerical order as they appear in the catalogue.
 The lot being auctioned is announced by the auctioneer, as well as

 shown live or illustrated on a screen at the front of the saleroom.
 Bidders are advised to have the auction catalogue to hand during the sale for reference.